morrys/relay-forms/examples/form/README.md

+# Configuration inside Index.tsx

+ * If you want to see how isValidating & isSubmitting works increase the constant DELAY

-To try the other libraries, edit the imports inside the index.tsx file.
+ * To try the other libraries, edit the imports inside the index.tsx file.

 ## relay-forms